arvinds97/TenPercentHappierProject/README.md

 Some Limitations:
 * The colors with the same HEX code look different in Android and in iOS.
-* The fonts have differences and are not exactly the same.
+* The fonts have slight differences and are not exactly the same.
 * Some colors where not parseable by the Colors class of android, due to which for those particular topics, I have set a default color of blue.

 Some common coding practices followed :